 1. Hades

 Roguelikes were a more niche subset of games before Hades blasted them into the mainstream in 2020, picking up several Game of the Year awards in the process.
-Playing as the son of Hades, you hack and slash your way through the Underworld to escape and find your mother, befriending and fighting icons of Greek mythology along the way.
+Playing as Zagreus, the son of Hades, you hack and slash your way through the Underworld to escape and find your mother, befriending and fighting icons of Greek mythology along the way.

 It’s not the most challenging roguelike out there, but with fun gameplay, and an incredible story with compelling characters, it’s a must-play, and a great introduction to the genre, especially if you’re eyeing up the Hades 2 release date.
 We love Hades so much, in fact, it’s even nailed a spot on our overall best games list.

-Hades is available on all major platforms.
+Hades is available on PlayStation and Xbox.

 2. Dead Cells